Demonware/bladerunner/README.md

 -----------

 Currently there is no handler for accepting a new ssh certificate.
-Please do let me know if you come across bugs or think of a feature you'd like to see.
+Please let me know if you come across bugs or think of a feature you'd like to see.
+TODO: add sudo capabilities.

 Copyright and License
 ---------------------